earthai-tech/gofast/README.md

 ```
 3. **Dual imputation**

-``gofast`` is able to impute at the same time, the numeric and categorical data
+``gofast``can impute at the same time, the numeric and categorical data
 via the ``bi-impute`` strategy  in a one snippet code as

 ```python
 >>> data_imputed = gf.soft_imputer(cleaned_data,  mode= 'bi-impute')
 ```
-The data imputation can be controlled via the parameters `strategy`, `drop_features`, `missing_values` or
+The data imputation can be controlled via the parameters `strategy`, `drop_features`, `missing_values`, or
 `fill_value`.
 By default, `the most_frequent` argument is used to impute the categorical features.

 4. ** Data-based automate pipeline**

-``gofast`` understands your data and create a fast pipeline for you.
+``gofast`` understands your data and creates a fast pipeline for you.
 If the data contains
-missing values or too dirty, ``gofast`` sanitizes it before proceeding.
+missing values or is too dirty, ``gofast`` sanitizes it before proceeding.
 Multiple lines
 of codes can  be skipped henceforth.
 Here is a proposed pipeline of ``gofast`` based
-on medical diagnostic dataset:
+on a medical diagnostic dataset:
 ```python
 >>> auto_pipeline = gf.make_pipe (cleaned_data )
 Out[5]: